ludjan/gradle-multi-project-masterclass-groovy/README.md

 # gradle-multi-project-masterclass-groovy
-This is a project where I tested out building a multi-module project with Gradle groovy
+This is a project where I tested out building a multi-module project with Gradle groovy by following the instructions on https://gradlehero.com/courses/gradle-multi-project-masterclass/why-multi-project/

 ## Stack
 - Gradle 8.1.1